salesforcecli/sfdx-cli/README.md

         1. `cd -`
         1. `bin/run plugins`
 1. If everything worked, you should see something like `salesforcedx 41.1.0 (link)` (the exact version should be anything `41` or later).
-1. (OPTIONAL) If you need to make modifications to the Heroku `cli-engine` upon which this is based, also clone these repositories as sibling directories of this repository:
+1. (OPTIONAL) If you need to make modifications to the Heroku `cli-engine` upon which this is based, also clone and run `yarn` in each of these repositories as sibling directories of this repository:
     * [cli-engine](https://github.com/heroku/cli-engine)
     * [cli-engine-command](https://github.com/heroku/cli-engine-command)
     * [cli-engine-config](https://github.com/heroku/cli-engine-config)